 According to Central Bank of Brazil Circular Letter 3082, derivative financial instruments are valued and recorded at market value and classified as either hedge or non-hedge.
-Hedge instruments are classified as: (i) "market risk hedge" or (ii) "cashflow hedge".
-The criteria for recording them are as follows: for derivative financial instruments which are not intended to be used as a hedge, as well as those classified as market risk hedge, adjustments to market value are recorded against an appropriate income or expense account for the period.
+Hedge $instruments \ are\ classified\ as: (i) "market\ risk\ hedge"\ or\ (ii) "cashflow\ hedge".
+The\ criteria\ for\ recording\ them\ are\ as\ follows: for\ derivative\ financial\ instruments\ which\ are\ not\ intended\ instruments\ instruments\ which\ are\ not\ intended\ instruments\ instruments$ to be used as a hedge, as well as those classified as market risk hedge, adjustments to market value are recorded against an appropriate income or expense account for the period.
 For derivative financial instruments classified as "cash flow hedge," the effective portion of the hedge must be recorded and offset in a special account in Shareholders' Equity, and any ineffectiveness is recorded in an appropriate income or expense account for the period.
 In the event of derivative financial instruments which are intended to protect securities classified in the category "securities held to maturity", both the security and the derivative financial instrument are valued and recorded in compliance with the intrinsic contracted terms and are not recorded at market value.
-With the advent of the changes introduced by Central Bank Circular Letter 3150, this treatment is also given to derivative instruments, and market value may be disregarded under the terms therein specified.
+With the advent of the changes introduced by Central Bank Circular Letter 3150, this treatment is also given to derivative instruments traded in association with fund raising operations or fund investments, and market value may be disregarded under the terms therein specified.